Chapter 1 : The Boy is an Idiot.

 I was about to answer Lucy’s comment when the front door banged open, bringing a gust of chilly wind in with it.
 We both jumped a little at the sudden noise, and then turned around to see who it was; standing in the doorway were two windswept figures, one of which was struggling to close a dripping wet umbrella before walking in – to avoid bad luck, of course.

 It was Al and Ivy, back from their walk.
-Despite their heavy coats and numerous scarves, their cheeks were pink and flushed, and Ivy was shivering slightly.
+Despite their heavy coats and numerous scarves, their cheeks were still pink and flushed, and Ivy was shivering slightly.
 She smiled at the sight of us.

 “Good greetings, fair people!
 What doeth thou?
 A fair game of checkers, perhaps?
 Or maybe you…” Ivy’s merry voice died down at the sight of our tense positions.
 She looked from Lucy to me and back again, frowning slightly.